 Use this to your advantage.
 Spray the leaves with water while the plant is away from direct sunlight.

 You may choose to clean the leaves with neem oil or insecticidal soap.
-Be sure in both cases to also get the undersides of each leaf.
+Be sure to get the undersides of each leaf in both cases.

 Spider mites also hate cold water, so a quick rinse or wipe with chilled H₂O can work wonders.